Frequently Asked Question for PLS Program

 Q: In my MEG data, the number of channels and their corresponding

-can I read in my data when channel configuration and names do
+How can I read in my data when channel configuration and names

 A: Up to this version (5.0704231) We only have 4 scalp electrode

-location systems in PLSgui.
+location systems in PLS.
 They are the ones that we are using

 most frequently.
 There is a way to add any system by yourself,

-as long as you know the electrode names with their corresponding
+as long as you know the channel names with their corresponding

 x and y locations.
-Since PLSgui will normalize your x and y
+Because PLS will normalize the locations to

-location to Xmin/Xmax and Ymin/Ymax, you don't need to worry
+Xmin/Xmax and Ymin/Ymax, you don't need to worry about the

 Here is the details of how to add a Standard 10-20 EEG System